 You’ve got to try this crustless crockpot apple crisp pie!
 It tastes like the warm apple pie filling without the crust and cooked in your slow cooker all day too which makes it so easy!

-Depending on what I’m making I will use a different size.
-For this crockpot apple pie dessert I used my 6 quart slow cooker.
+I admit I have several crockpot sizes.
+For this apple crisp recipe I used my 6 quart slow cooker.
 If you wanted to double it you could use an 8 qt. as well.

 This healthy dessert is great for Christmas morning, on the weekend, or for dessert year round really.

-With the apples left in larger slices it is a bit like a copycat Cracker Barrel apples dish.
-You know the one you get as a side dish if you choose to do so and they are absolutely amazing, yeah..kinda’ like that!
+With the apples left in larger slices it is a bit like a copycat Cracker Barrel fried apples.
+Remember the one you get as a side dish if you choose to do so and they are absolutely amazing, yeah..kinda’ like that!

-You can grab everything you need at your local Kroger store and there are many ways of creating the crumble or “crisp” on top.
-One way is to use Kashi cereal, another is use our cinnamon and brown sugar oat mixture mentioned below.
+- There are many ways of creating the crumble or “crisp” on top but what I like to use is a cinnamon and brown sugar oat mixture mentioned below.

-The oats used in the crumble on top bring a bit of texture and “crisp” to the dish, and you could easily add walnuts inside the dish or into the topping for an added crunch and flavor too!
+The oats used in the crumble on top bring a bit of texture to this slow cooker apple crisp.
+You could easily add walnuts inside or into the topping or sliced apples too if you’d like!

-Here’s what you will need to make your crustless crockpot apple crisp pie and a video showing us making it too:
+Here’s what you will need to make your crustless crockpot apple crisp:

 - 8 Green apples (green stay a bit more turgid and don’t mush up as much as red when cooked, but your choice)